Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 There’s no “right” number or threshold that will determine if an event like a wedding is safe or not — but naturally, the larger the wedding, the greater the risk will be.

-“If you’re going to have 500 people in a closed space, that’s asking for trouble,” says Stuart D. Kaplan, MD, Chief of Rheumatology at Mount Sinai South Nassau in Oceanside, New York and a partner in practice at Rheumatology Consultants, LLP.
+“If you’re going to have 500 people in a closed space, that’s asking for trouble,” says Dr. Kaplan.
 “If you’re talking about 50 people spread outside in a backyard, it’s probably less risky.”

 In addition to asking the hosts how large the wedding will be, ask if guests will be expected to be vaccinated (or otherwise wear masks).
 Some venues may even require guests to show proof of vaccination, though this is now less common than it was a year ago.

 If you do attend a wedding, you’ll lower your risk if you continue to follow the standard mitigation efforts that are known to lower the risk of COVID-19 transmission: Wear a mask (consider a highly protective mask like an N95 mask), stay at least six feet away from people who don’t live with you, and avoid crowds and indoor spaces that are poorly ventilated.

 “You can’t be assured of protection from other people who are infected, but you can still protect yourself,” says Dr. Swartzberg.
-“Probably the most important things would be masking and social distancing, but at gatherings that may not work very well.”
+“Important things would be masking and social distancing, but at gatherings that may not work very well.”

 If you don’t know if everyone at the wedding will be vaccinated, consider attending only the ceremony.